Get-Nerdio/NMM-SE/Tools/App Attach Tools/readme.md

 5. Remove built-in apps on the AVD image to avoid duplication or conflicts

-Once complete with the 5 steps, you can Create an App Attach Applicaiton (https://learn.microsoft.com/en-us/azure/virtual-desktop/app-attach-setup?tabs=portal#add-an-application) or Update an Existing App Attach Application (https://learn.microsoft.com/en-us/azure/virtual-desktop/app-attach-setup?tabs=portal#update-an-existing-package) to have the assigned Host Pool/Users have the application at the next logon.
+Once complete with the 5 steps, you can [Create an App Attach Application](https://learn.microsoft.com/en-us/azure/virtual-desktop/app-attach-setup?tabs=portal#add-an-application) or [Update an Existing App Attach Application](https://learn.microsoft.com/en-us/azure/virtual-desktop/app-attach-setup?tabs=portal#update-an-existing-package) to have the assigned Host Pool/Users have the application at the next logon.

 ---